cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 ## 10. Trade-Offs I Consciously Accepted

 Every decision to build something requires an equally clear decision about what not to build.
-The trade-offs below were deliberate risk management decisions, not compromises.
+The trade-offs below were deliberate risk management decisions with clear intent.

 **Did not pursue full automation.**
 Contract decisions carry legal and financial consequences that require human judgment.
 Automating retrieval without automating interpretation preserved trust while reducing workload.
 The cost was longer workflows than a fully automated system.
 The benefit was significantly lower risk of consequential errors.